Rhetoric and Composition (M.A.)

 Program Overview

-The Texas State MARC program ranks among the top nationwide, with award-winning faculty and a commitment to student success.
+The Texas State M.A.R.C. program ranks among the top nationwide, with award-winning faculty and a commitment to student success.
 Students develop unique programs of study combining foundational knowledge with focused study in areas ranging from minority and feminist rhetorics to digital literacies, writing for social justice, and writing center studies.

 Course Work